calvinchoy/dotfiles/README.md

     stow nvim
     stow tmux
     ```
-3. Make sure zinit is installing zsh plugins
+3. Make sure zinit is installing zsh plugins (using alias `zinit-update`)
 4. Make sure to install vim plugins after installing vim-plug by running `:PlugInstall` in nvim
 5. Make sure to install tmux plugins using tpm (`Prefix + I`) it not done automatically
 6. Reload your terminal